-Our new online account management system, powered by your new smart meter, launches this spring.
+Our new online account management system, powered by your new smart meter, will launch in 2018.
 Until then, you can use the following instructions to read your new smart meter.

 Go outside to your new meter.

 You'll see a number of displays cycling by.

 The only one you're really concerned with is labeled DEL (delivered).